Cryogenian: Climate

-The name of the geologic period refers to the very cold global climate of the Cryogenian.

 Characteristic glacial deposits indicate that Earth suffered the most severe ice ages in its history during this period (Sturtian and Marinoan).
 According to Eyles and Young, "Late Proterozoic glaciogenic deposits are known from all the continents.
 They provide evidence of the most widespread and long-ranging glaciation on Earth."
 Several glacial periods are evident, interspersed with periods of relatively warm climate, with glaciers reaching sea level in low paleolatitudes.

 Glaciers extended and contracted in a series of rhythmic pulses, possibly reaching as far as the equator.

 The Cryogenian is generally considered to be divisible into at least two major worldwide glaciations.
 The Sturtian glaciation persisted from 720 to 660 million years ago, and the Marinoan glaciation which ended approximately 635 Ma, at the end of the Cryogenian.
 The deposits of glacial tillite also occur in places that were at low latitudes during the Cryogenian, a phenomenon which led to the hypothesis of deeply frozen planetary oceans called "Snowball Earth".
+Between the Sturtian and Marinoan glaciations was a so-called "Cryogenian interglacial period" marked by relatively warm climate and anoxic oceans, along with marine transgression.